TrellixVulnTeam/swahilipython_SCMU/Doc/library/shutil.rst

    .. versionchanged:: 3.4
       Raise :exc:`SameFileError` instead of :exc:`Error`.
-Since the former is a subclass of the latter, this change is backward compatible.
+Since the former is a subkundi of the latter, this change is backward compatible.

    .. versionchanged:: 3.8
       Platform-specific fast-copy syscalls may be used internally in order to